thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 ## 4.6 Cross Joins

 Sometimes it can be helpful to generate a "cartesian product", or every possible combination between two or more data sets using a CROSS JOIN.
-This is often done to generate a data set that fills in gaps for another data set.
+This is often done to generate a data set that fills in gaps for another query.
 Not every calendar date has orders, nor does every order date have an entry for every product, as shown in this query:

 ```sql
 SELECT ORDER_DATE,